The item you just added is unavailable. Please select another product or variant.

 If the gear is too loose and is slipping, simply stick a piece of tape on the inside surface of the gear.
 You may have to experiment with different types and lengths of tape, but we've found that gaffer tape or electrical tape works just fine.
 Even thin strips of rubber or rubber bands or even strips cut from a bicycle inner tube might help tighten up a loose gear.

-What is the warranty like for my purchased gear?
+What is the warranty like?